 Lancaster and Morecambe College, Lancaster District Chamber of Commerce and Morecambe Bid will be working in partnership wto act as an intermediary organisation to support the scheme.

-Use a recruitment agency - employers using agencies to find temporary or permanent workers have certain responsibilities.
+Using or considering a recruitment agency?
+Employers using agencies to find temporary or permanent workers have certain responsibilities.
 Find out more from GOV.UK

 Do you need skilled workers to safeguard the future of your business?
 Are you looking for new ideas and energy in your business?
 Offering apprenticeships can help your business grow.